temporal-sa/temporal-flight-booking/README.md

 Once a seat is selected the price is shown.
 Entering a credit card will kick off a new ```payment workflow``` which uses Stripe.
 If the payment fails the workflow will be failed and user notified.
 If the payment succeeds the workflow will complete and a confirmation of the booking will be provided.

+# Prerequisites
+Uses ChatGPT to get flight information and Stripe for payment.
+For both an API key is needed by the worker.
+Register for both services and generate API keys.

 # Setup
 ```bash
 $ mkdir .venv